garysun1830/API74942/README.md

     - Ceate each Jenkins workflow for Test and Production.
     - This workflow configures to checkout the master branch from this Github repository to the Jenkins Workspace.
     - The workflow configures to trigger Visual Studio 2019 to publish the solution in the Workspace to the folder that IIS Server specifies on the server,  accordingly.
-  - Run Workflow/Build using the "Build" button, accordingly.
+  - Run Workflow/Build using the "Build Now" button, accordingly.
 # Release SQL Server from Dev to the Test and Production environment
   - For 1st time release:
     - DBA copies the SQL Server databases to the Test and Production SQL Server databases,  accordingly.